 MVP requires that all MRI/MRA, CT/CTA, and PET machines have accreditation from the American College of Radiology (ACR) or from the Intersocietal Accreditation Commission (IAC).
-Provider offices that are approved to perform these high-tech imaging services are required to submit proof of ACR or IAC accreditation to MVP.
-Providers' offices that are not accredited and do not submit proof of ACR or IAC accreditation to MVP may not perform these services to MVP Members in their office and will not be reimbursed for such services.
+Providers' offices that are approved to perform these high-tech imaging services are required to submit proof of ACR or IAC accreditation to MVP.
+Providers' offices that are not accredited and/or do not submit proof of ACR or IAC accreditation to MVP are not authorized to perform these services to Members in their offices and will not be reimbursed for such services.

-MVP currently has a moratorium on the addition of such high-tech radiology equipment.
-MVP will not add new high-tech radiology equipment to its network unless a demonstrated access need is identified (at MVP's sole discretion).
+Until further notice, MVP currently has a moratorium on the addition of such high-tech radiology equipment and will not add to its network unless a demonstrated access need is identified (at MVP's sole discretion).

-Telehealth
+Telehealth Services

-Telehealth services apply to MVP's Medicaid, Health and Recovery Plans (HARP), Essential Health Plans, Commercial, Child Health Plus, and Medicare Advantage Products.
-MVP provides reimbursement for Telehealth and Telemental Health Services furnished by a Telehealth or Telemental Health provider to MVP Members.
-Please refer to the Virtual Care Payment Policy for reimbursement information.
-Please refer to the Credentialing Policy for Telehealth and Telemental Health provider credentialing requirements.
-Additional guidelines include:
+Telehealth services apply to MVP's Medicaid, Health and Recovery Plans (HARP), Essential Health Plans, Commercial, Child Health Plus, and Medicare Advantage and DSNP Products.
+MVP provides reimbursement for Telehealth furnished by a Telehealth Provider to Members.
+Please refer to MVP's Payment Policies for detailed information regarding requirements and reimbursement regarding Telehealth, Virtual Check In and Audio Only (VT) the Virtual Care Payment Policy for reimbursement information.
+Additionallly, please refer to the Credentialing Policy for criteria to practice as a Telehealth provider.